MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

 To ensure reproducibility of experiments, we relied on configuration files and set a random seed within the configuration.
 By using the same configuration setup, any experiment could be replicated with identical results.

 W&B further facilitated reproducibility by storing configuration details in the `hydra_config.yaml`, which was linked to the Hydra-generated configuration file.
 Additionally, model weights were stored as artifacts in W&B and could be retrieved using the evaluate.py script.
 By specifying the path to a particular run_id in the inference configuration file, prediction results could be reproduced without retraining the model.
+This setup ensured that all information pertaining to an experiment was logged and accessible, enabling easy replication of results.

 ### Question 14